| |||||

 While the administrative and distribution charges for each mobile phone will be Rs 320, for tablets this cost will come to Rs 900.

-beneficiaries will get device and data connectivity for a maximum period of 2 years or his/her duration of study at school, whichever is less.
+In the case of tablets, the beneficiaries will get device and data connectivity for a maximum period of 2 years or his/her duration of study at school, whichever is less.
 The service provider will give a free package of 75 minutes talk time, 75 SMSs and 500MB data usage every month.

 The proposal says selection of beneficiaries for the programme will be done by state governments.
 But they will have to meet broad guidelines fixed by the department—only one beneficiary from each family covered under MGNREGA and 30% 'open' beneficiaries for mobile phones.